andrewhinshaw/cs-532-software-engineering/README.md

 ## Components

 There are five main components in the Icetrack inventory management system: home, inventory, orders, shipments, and tickets.
 For the sake of keeping this readme concise, not all pages are outlined here.
-In additiona to the overview pages, each component has additional pages for viewing item details (see \*_detail.html templates) and creating/updating an item (see create_/*.html templates).
+In addition to the overview pages, each component has additional pages for viewing item details (see \*_detail.html templates) and creating/updating an item (see create_\*.html templates).

 ### Home